 Evaluation: Homework 20% about 8 assignments

-Midterm exam 30% written in class on February 14
+Midterm exam 20% written in class on February 14

-Final exam 50%
+Course project 30% paper presented in class

-Homework: Assignments will include problems of computational nature as well as theoretical problems that require writing proofs.
-Both types of problems will also appear on the exams.
+Final exam 30%

-Exam delivery: The midterm and final exams are expected to take place on campus.
-If it becomes necessary to conduct any of them online, you will be informed in advance via Brightspace.
+- Homework: Assignments will include problems of computational nature as well as theoretical problems that require writing proofs.
+Both types of problems will also appear on the exams. - Exam delivery: The midterm and final exams are expected to take place on campus.
+If it becomes necessary to conduct any of them online, you will be informed in advance via Brightspace. - Course project: You will be required to write a paper on a topic in group theory.
+A list of possible topics to choose from and suggested literature references will be circulated in mid-February.
+You will be expected to present your paper in class at the end of semester.